Rheumatoid arthritis

 3. Bryonia: for those patients who suffer from throbbing pain in joints, Bryonia is the remedy of choice—patients whose condition requires Bryonia report that the pain tends to worsen during cold weather.

 4. Calcarea Fluorica: If applying hot packs reduces joint pain, Calcarea Fluorica is the best choice.
 Patients’ complaints usually include inflammation and edema of joints and the development of bulges.
-Calcarea Fluorica is especially effective if arthritis advances after a trauma.
+Calcarea fluorica is especially effective if arthritis advances after a trauma.

-Philadelphia Homeopathic Clinic can help you.
+The Philadelphia Homeopathic Clinic can help you cope with the symptoms of rheumatoid arthritis.